cwarden45/DTC_Scripts/Dante_Labs/README.md

 **4) Fitness:** *Energy supply (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** energy intake" while AncestryDNA upload says "People with your genetic profile are likely to have **greater** energy intake".
 I believe this is due to a difference in the genotype for the [rs5418](https://www.ncbi.nlm.nih.gov/snp/rs5418) variant in the SLC2A4 gene (GG for 23andMe on page 55; GA for Ancestry DNA on page 55)

+**4) Fitness:** *Metabolism of essential amino acids (page 4)*: 23andMe upload says "People with your genetic profile are likely to have a **high** metabolism of essential amino acids" while AncestryDNA upload says "People with your genetic profile are likely to have a **normal** metabolism of essential amino acids".
+I believe this is due to a difference in the genotype for the [rs2295080](https://www.ncbi.nlm.nih.gov/snp/rs2295080) variant in the MTOR gene (TT for 23andMe on page 56; GG for Ancestry DNA on page 56)

 There may exist issues, but this is what I could fine.
 When the uploaded .vcf report is complete, then I can add that for 1 report.

  I was also a little concerned that the link to upload my "Wellness & Lifestyle" 23andMe data actually said "AncestryDNA: Fitness (Kit ID: TPD16382842155959)" as well as "Upload Your Genetic Data from 23andMe".
 However, the report I recieved was in fact different than the other reports (so, I would consider this a minor typo.)